pblaney/mgp1000/README.md

 ```

 ### Germline Output Description
-This module of the pipeline generates a per-cohort joint genotyped VCF and ADMIXTURE estimation of individual ancestries in the context of the 26 populations outlined in the 1000 Genomes Project.
+This module of the pipeline generates a per-cohort joint genotyped VCF and admixture estimation of individual ancestries in the context of 23 populations outlined in the 1000 Genomes Project.
 By default, all output files are stored into a subdirectory which is named based on the user-defined `--cohort_name` parameter within the `output/` directory.

 Here is a snapshot of the expected subdirectories within the `output/germline/[cohort_name]` base directory after a successful run of the [Germline module](https://github.com/pblaney/mgp1000/wiki/Germline):